zextras/tech-doc/source/_includes/_adminpanel/_domains/vhost.rst

   certificate, click the :bdg-primary-line:`I WANT TO USE THIS CERTIFICATE` button to upload and use the certificate.
 Again, a notification will be shown (:bdg-success:`The certificates have been saved`).
-To complete the procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the **Proxy** is installed.
+To complete the procedure, restart the Node on which the **Proxy** is installed.

 You can :red:`REMOVE` or :blue:`DOWNLOAD` the certificates